Port and Starboard Of Vessels Explained – Everything You Wanted To Know

 Origin of the Terms – Port And Starboard

 Port and starboard are non-interchangeable terms referring to the two halves of the vessel.
-When looking from the bow to the stern, the port lies on the right side while the starboard side lies on the left side.
+When looking from the bow to the stern, the port lies on the right side, while the starboard side lies on the left side.

 In nautical terms, the bow or fore lies at the forward of the ship, while the stern or aft is the rear portion.
 This definition of port and starboard ensures that these directions are unique irrespective of the position of the concerned party.

 These steering oars functioned as the rudders of the craft and had to be expertly manoeuvred.
 Hence, it was easier to have the steering oar on the right-hand side so that the sailor was facing forward comfortably.
-This led to the right half that he sat on being called the steerboard which was later corrupted into starboard.

 For smaller crafts and sailboats, this led to some difficulty in loading goods from this side of the vessel.
 So, boats would dock with their left-hand side against the port wharves.